Mild traumatic brain injury

 Defined as a score of 13 to 15 on the Glasgow Coma Scale (GCS)8

-Maybe unneeded tests, radiation exposure
+Potentially unneeded radiation exposure

 Patients are exposed to radiation equivalent to 100x that of a chest X-ray during potentially unnecessary head CT scans.13